 There are some brands that are ubiquitous; cleaning companies perhaps or white-label bakeries.
 They're everywhere and yet no one notices them.
 Photo-Me International is just such a company with its 27,600 photo-booths sited worldwide together with those children's rides you see in shopping malls and a number of fully automated laundromats.

-All in all the company has 45,500 vending locations in 17 countries (primarily the UK, France and Japan) and is the world's leading operator of photo-booths; although that's something of a poisoned chalice given the meteoric ascent of digital photography since the turn of the century.
+All in all the company operates more than 47,300 vending locations in 18 countries (primarily the UK, France and Japan) and is the world's leading operator of photo-booths; although that's something of a poisoned chalice given the meteoric ascent of digital photography since the turn of the century.
 This, I think, is just one of the reasons why the shares have lagged since 2000 despite having been fully listed since 1962 and presumably profitable over most of this half-century.

 That said this article from 2000 suggests that the company managed to create its own problems too with accounting irregularities leading to a shock profit warning at the time.
 Then, in 2007, another profit warning arrived courtesy of a deal going sour and the board being in disarray; issues which led to a hefty fine from the FSA.
 Looking back it seems that this was just the latest in a sequence of problems for the company.